advis61/OracleOfDereth/README.md

 ## Contact

-Please reach out to Advis Eveldan on the Levistras server Discord with any feedback or bugs
+Please reach out to Advis Eveldan on the [Levistras Discord](https://discord.gg/VwbWHskR) with any feedback or bugs